 CAMP psychiatrists and psychologists rely heavily on empirically-supported treatments.
 We specialize in Cognitive Behavior Therapy (CBT) and Behavioral Activation (BA) for depression and anxiety, and Dialectical Behavior Therapy (DBT) for emotion dysregulation and self-harm.
 We often ask parents to meet with the clinician along with their child for the initial session, during which the clinician gathers information about the child and family to acquire a better understanding of the presenting problems, to establish treatment goals, and to orient the family to therapy.
 Commitment to therapy is essential to successful treatment.
 Research studies tell us that patients who regularly keep their appointments and complete therapy homework outside of sessions make the most progress in achieving their treatment goals.

-Our board-certified child psychiatrists conduct thorough and thoughtful evaluations that incorporate information provided by families, schools, and other health care providers to determine if medication is necessary in treating your child's presenting problems.
-Our psychiatrists make treatment decisions based on the child's diagnostic picture, current functioning, and family history.
+Our CAMP-related board-certified child psychiatrists conduct thorough and thoughtful evaluations that incorporate information provided by families, schools, and other health care providers to determine if medication is necessary in treating your child's presenting problems.
+These psychiatrists make treatment decisions based on the child's diagnostic picture, current functioning, and family history.
 All treatment providers at CAMP use an interdisciplinary approach, and our staff meets weekly to discuss cases and ensure that everyone treating the child (e.g., psychologists, psychiatrists) follows the established treatment plan effectively.
-Our psychiatrists focus on evidence-based treatments involving psychosocial interventions along with medication management.
-CAMP psychiatrists are skilled in the management of common childhood psychiatric illnesses such as depression, bipolar disorder, and anxiety disorders.
+These psychiatrists focus on evidence-based treatments involving psychosocial interventions along with medication management.
+CAMP-related psychiatrists are skilled in the management of common childhood psychiatric illnesses such as depression, bipolar disorder, and anxiety disorders.
 CAMP psychiatrists monitor medication through regular appointments, the frequency of which is determined based on the symptoms and medication profile.
 Medical and laboratory work-ups also may be indicated depending on the type of medications prescribed.

 Our clinicians provide parent skills training, which is conducted with parents only.
 These sessions are designed to help parents with behavioral strategies such as limit setting, contingency management, and improved communication skills.
 Most often, parents seek treatment in the midst of experiencing one or more crises, and they often report feeling "stuck in a rut."
 Developmental milestones, such as having a child start high school, often trigger parent-child difficulties.
 Many parents also have difficulties around times of divorce, separation, or blending of new family members such as stepchildren.
 We also offer parent skills training in group format as part of our DBT program.
 For more information, see below.